Wilfrid M. de Freitas - Bookseller

 $90

 [----- Another copy].
-This one without dust jacket, and with 40 pp. January 1938 publisher's catalogue at rear.
-Original bright blue cloth, lettered and ruled in black, now completely sunned to tan on spine; lettering still nice and sharp.
-Neat ink ownership inscription on front endpaper; contents excellent; 1¼column Henley Regatta clipping by G.C.
+This one without dust jacket, and with 40 pp. publisher's catalogue.
+Original purpleish denim blue cloth, lettered and ruled in black, now completely sunned to tan on spine; lettering still nice and sharp; very faint stain at lower front corner.
+Neat ink ownership inscription on front endpaper; contents excellent; 40 pp. publisher's ads ("January, 1938") at rear*, with discoloured patch at lower edge affecting last few leaves and rear endpaper.
+1¼ column Henley Regatta clipping by G.C.
 Drinkwater, and St. Catharine's College Boat Club Eights/tubs sheet, dated 15/11/39, laid in.
 Because of the spine, a very good copy.

 $45